ChiaHanTu/my-library/MSSQL/Database.md

 Select Min(ListPrice) From Production.Product
 Select Power(2, 3) -- 8
-Select Rand() -- return a random number between 0-1, parameter is option
+Select Rand() -- return a random number between 0-1, parameter is option Select Rand(5) -- if passing a parameter, it will always return the same value Select Rand()*10 -- returns a number bwe
 ```